flix-tech/public-api-java-examples/README.md

 - Maven

 # Quick start
-1. Replace the values of INTEGRATION_EMAIL and INTEGRATION_TOKEN in
+1. Replace the values of INTEGRATION_EMAIL, INTEGRATION_PASSWORD and
+INTEGRATION_TOKEN in
 /src/main/java/com.flixbus.api.util.ExampleCodeHelper with your credentials.
 2. Run the main method in /src/main/java/com.flixbus.api.SearchExample.